Transfer news: 'I like Pogba very much' - Juventus boss Maurizio Sarri talks up potential move for Manchester United star | Goal.com

-'I like Pogba very much' - Juventus boss Sarri talks up potential move for Man Utd star
+'I like Pogba very much' - Juventus boss Sarri talks up wantaway Man Utd star

-Juventus head coach Maurizio Sarri has talked up the potential of the club re-signing Manchester United midfielder Paul Pogba after admitting he 'likes' the Frenchman.
+Juventus head coach Maurizio Sarri has fuelled the rumours fire regarding the club re-signing Manchester United midfielder Paul Pogba after admitting he 'likes' the Frenchman.

 The World Cup winner has appeared unsettled in Manchester and seems to favour a move away from Old Trafford in this window.